MelonKony/millmint/content/factbook/bulletin/alcohol.md

 ## Control through culture

 Perhaps more important, and often overlooked, is the way Vekllei uses policy indirectly to influence drinking culture.
 These approaches are often unassuming, and lie outside the legal system.
-Despite its firm hand on the supply of alcohol, for example, Vekllei has no minimum drinking age at home.
-In fact, from fourteen years old, students may choose to have a small cup of red wine with their school meals.
+Despite its firm hand on the supply of alcohol, for example, Vekllei has no minimum drinking age at home.[^minimum] In fact, from fourteen years old, students may choose to have a small cup of red wine with their school meals.

 Vekllei society, with guidance from government and industry, has attempted to minimise the harmful effects of binge drinking by, essentially, spreading alcohol consumption out throughout the day.
 Workplaces serve aperitifs in the afternoon, and a few drinks with dinner is common.
 Vekllei cuisine pairs alcohol with meals -- it is not inappropriate or unusual to have paired liqueurs in professional lunches, or entertaining clients.